Do you feel like the world’s gone crazy?

-Once you begin to look for it, you are almost surprised by how much beauty and goodness that had previously escaped your notice is right under your nose.
-And make no mistake about it, human beings, aside from everything else, are also good, very good.
+Once you begin to look for it, you’re almost surprised by how much beauty and goodness that had previously escaped your notice is right under your nose.

-For example, according to the U.S. Bureau of Labor Statistics, in 2014, over 60 million people in the United States, alone, did good by volunteering.
+But most of us are good people as these numbers show: According to the U.S. Bureau of Labor Statistics, in 2014 over 60 million people in the United States, alone, did good by volunteering.
 That is roughly twenty-five percent of our adult population; you are likely one of them.

-As I wrote in The World Is Better Than You Think, upon observation of a regular day, it becomes obvious that we are good every single day.
-Because without our—without your—goodness, integrity, and cooperation, society as we know it would grind to a halt (it actually would never have gotten off the ground in the first place)!
-Without our social contract of trust and cooperation, even a simple thing like buying cookies at the bakery would be a complicated endeavor of having to clutch our wallets, count the change, look in the bag.
-And without our social contract of trust, using our debit and credit cards, where would we even start to try and achieve a measure of protection?
+As I wrote in The World Is Better Than You Think, to the observant, it becomes obvious that we are good every single day.
+Because without our—without your—goodness, integrity, and cooperation, society as we know it would grind to a halt (it actually would never have gotten off the ground in the first place).
+Without our social contract of trust and cooperation, even a simple thing like buying cookies at the bakery would be a complicated endeavor of having to clutch our wallets, count the change, look in the bag to count the cookies.
+And without our social contract of trust, using our debit and credit cards, where would we even start?

 …in uncountable interactions, every day, we do the right thing with total integrity.

-No amount of difference can cancel out what we can, and do, accomplish together and what we have in common: the undeniable fact of our kinship.
-We don’t always do right, we make mistakes, go down a dark path, we become divided, but even so, we are always kin, to each other and to all of life.
-A quick comparison of the DNA of all life forms shows us that.
+No amount of difference can cancel out what we can—and do—accomplish together and what we have in common: the undeniable fact of our kinship.
+We don’t always do right.
+We make mistakes, go down a dark path.
+We become divided.
+But even so, we are always kin, to each other and to all of life.
+A quick comparison of the DNA of all life on earth shows us the proof.

-Of course, we all have horns, but we need something to hang our halos on, don’t we?
+We all have horns, but I reckon, we need something to hang our halos on.